Imperial Austrian Army (1806–1867): Recruitment

-Prior to 1852 the system of recruitment was complicated with both volunteers and conscripts being utilised by the Austrian army however conscripts could pay others to take their place and the upper classes were generally exempt entirely, additionally all men in the Military Frontier region were potentially liable to a lifetime of military service.
-Conscripts were obligated to 14 years of service prior to 1845 where it was lowered to 8 years.
-Following this period of eight years the Austrian conscripts (excluding Dalmatia and Tyrol) were then to serve in the Landwehr until 45 years old.
+Prior to 1852, the system of recruitment was complicated, with both volunteers and conscripts being utilised by the Austrian army; however, conscripts could pay others to take their place, and the upper classes were generally exempt entirely, all men in the Military Frontier region were potentially liable to a lifetime of military service.
+Conscripts were obligated to 14 years of service prior to 1845, when it was lowered to 8 years.
+Following this period of eight years, the Austrian conscripts (excluding Dalmatia and Tyrol) were then to serve in the Landwehr until 45 years old.

-In 1852 this ramshackle method of recruitment was partially amended with 2 years compulsory service across the entire empire, with reservists being used to supplement active units.
+In 1852, this ramshackle method of recruitment was partially amended with 2 years of compulsory service across the entire empire, with reservists being used to supplement active units.

 Formation size

 1836–51

-There was no standardised company size with many units simultaneously understrength.
+There was no standardised company size, with many units simultaneously understrength.
 Therefore, most companies counted only 80-160 men during this period, though a wartime strength was set with 206 per German regiment, 198 per Hungarian regiment and 178 for Grenadier regiments.
 This difference in numbers meant a Hungarian regiment was 1,300 men smaller than a German regiment.

 1851–66

-The reform of 1852 saw the company strength fixed universally at 129 men in peacetime, and 221 in wartime.
+The reform of 1852 saw the company's strength fixed universally at 129 men in peacetime, and 221 in wartime.
 This would create a peacetime regimental strength of 2,830 and a wartime strength of 6,886.
-However, the company strength was later reduced to between 69-89 men in peacetime and by 1866 a wartime regimental strength was 4,143 equating to 168 men per company a reduction of nearly 60 men.
-The depot battalions were up to 40-90 men smaller in peacetime but in wartime no size difference was substantial.
+However, the company strength was later reduced to between 69-89 men in peacetime, and by 186,6 a wartime regimental strength was 4,143 equating to 168 men per company, a reduction of nearly 60 men.
+The depot battalions were up to 40-90 men smaller in peacetime, but in wartime, no size difference was substantial.

 Infantry

 1836–50

-The infantry of the Austrian army were divided into 3 types, the Line (subdivided into German or Hungarian on a geographical basis), Grenzer and Jäger.
-The largest of the three was the Line which in 1836 stood at 58 regiments.
+The infantry of the Austrian army was divided into 3 types: the Line (subdivided into German or Hungarian on a geographical basis), Grenzer and Jäger.
+The largest of the three was the Line, which in 1836 stood at 58 regiments.

-A line regiment contained 3 field battalions of 6 companies each (2 companies forming a division the basic tactical unit), 2 grenadier companies and a regimental staff.
+A line regiment contained 3 field battalions of 6 companies each (2 companies forming a division, the basic tactical unit), 2 grenadier companies and a regimental staff.
 The grenadiers in practice were organised into battalions of 2 or 3 divisions.
-Attached to 50 of the line regiments were 2 Landwehr battalions though in practice only the first existed and the second was a cadre of officers.
+Attached to 50 of the line regiments were 2 Landwehr battalions, though in practice, only the first existed, and the second was a cadre of officers.

 1851–60

 In 1851-52 4 Grenzer regiments were converted into line regiments.
-This coincided with the Landwehr reform where compulsory service replaced the Landwehr.
-The regiment was reorganised to 4 field battalions and 1 depot battalion (of 4 companies) and the grenadiers were returned to their regiments from their battalions.
-In 1857 the depot battalion was reduced to only exist in wartime and not during peacetime with the 4th battalion becoming the depot battalion during peacetime in the Austro-Sardinian war of 1859 all of the infantry regiments raised their depot battalions to allow the field battalions to fight.
+This coincided with the Landwehr reform, where compulsory service replaced the Landwehr.
+The regiment was reorganised into 4 field battalions and 1 depot battalion (of 4 companies), and the grenadiers were returned to their regiments from their battalions.
+In 1857, the depot battalion was reduced to only exist in wartime and not during peacetime, with the 4th battalion becoming the depot battalion during peacetime in the Austro-Sardinian war of 1859.
+All of the infantry regiments raised their depot battalions to allow the field battalions to fight.